ksg91/Tweet-My-Post/readme.txt

 * A user page to set thier Twitter handle.

 == Upgrade Notice ==

+= 1.7.22=
+* Quick fix to resolve other functionalities from breaking.

 = 1.7.17 =
 * Upgrade asap.
 Fixes the bugs and bring a new feature.